heidi-holappa/tira-labra-2022/documentation/testing-documentation.md

 ```

 ## Analysis of test results
-In the included [analysis-test HTML-log](https://htmlpreview.github.io/?https://github.com/heidi-holappa/tira-labra-2022/blob/master/test-data/compression-log.html) the sample content with character count between 50,000 and 2,500,000 was tested.
-A table and graphs from that document can be reviewed below for easier reading experience.
+The included [analysis-test HTML-log](https://htmlpreview.github.io/?https://github.com/heidi-holappa/tira-labra-2022/blob/master/test-data/compression-log.html) the contains a report on test run on sample content with character count between 50,000 and 2,500,000.
+We will next look a bit closer to at the results.
+Some additional graphs drawn from the table results are included.

 The sought compression ratio for this project was between 40-60 percent (meaning that the compressed file size is 40-60 percent of the original size).
 As can be seen in the table for the compression phase (below), this is achieved for most files.